AmareeshBP/Sample/README.md

 # Sample

-This is a sample repo to study git.
+This is a sample repo to used to learn git.

 Something changed here.